maxcountryman/flask-login/docs/index.rst

 and methods:

 `is_authenticated`
-    Returns `True` if the user is authenticated, i.e. they have provided valid credentials.
+    Is `True` if the user is authenticated, i.e. they have provided valid credentials.
 (Only authenticated users will fulfill the criteria of `login_required`.)

 `is_active`
-    Returns `True` if this is an active user - in addition to being authenticated, they also have activated their account, not been suspended, or any condition your application has for rejecting an account.
+    Is `True` if this is an active user - in addition to being authenticated, they also have activated their account, not been suspended, or any condition your application has for rejecting an account.
 Inactive accounts may not log in (without being forced of course).

 `is_anonymous`
-    Returns `True` if this is an anonymous user.
+    Is `True` if this is an anonymous user.
 (Actual users should return `False` instead.)

 `get_id()`